If you want to try lucid dreaming, some strategies, including performing reality checks, can help train your mind to recognize its own consciousness.

 In MILD, you make the intention to remember that you’re dreaming.

-To use the MILD technique:
+Here’s how to use the MILD technique:

 - As you fall asleep, think of a recent dream.